- Scientific name: Anguilla anguilla

 Bans and Limits on Anglers Catching Silver Eels

 In 2010-11 there were bans on fishing for silver eels and anglers catching them were legally compelled to return any caught silver eels to the sea.
 Ignoring this ban could lead to a fine of up to £50,000 from the Environment Agency.
-Anglers have been successfully prosecuted and fined for catching silver eels with a rod and line.
-Local and regional bans are still be in place in many parts of the UK.
-All responsible anglers return silver eels due to the fact this species is at a real risk of extinction unless fishing pressure (from both commercial and recreational fishing) is reduced and stocks are allowed time to rebuild.
+Anglers have been prosecuted and fined for catching silver eels with a rod and line.
+Local and regional bans are still in place in many parts of the UK.
+All responsible anglers return silver eels due to the fact this species is at a real risk of extinction unless fishing pressure (from both commercial and recreational fishing) is reduced and numbers are allowed time to rebuild.
 Remember, silver eels swim to the Caribbean to spawn there and then die so any silver eel caught in UK waters cannot have reproduced.
 The previous 38cm/14inch minimum size for retaining silver eels has been suspended as all silver eels caught should be returned.
+The BRFC will also reject any silver eels submitted as a new British record due to the endangered status of this species.
+Interestingly, the rod caught record for a silver eel is listed as a freshwater record (rather than as a shore caught record) as the 11lb 2oz eel which set the record was caught in freshwater at Kingfisher Lake in Hampshire in 1978.
 Silver eels are sometimes confused with small conger eels, but the main differences are pointed out in this identification guide.